culturecreates/minimal-footlight-search-widget/README.md

 ## Steps to create new version
-- Change S3 path in workflows
+- Change S3 path in all workflows
+- Update readme example to use the latest version